 We would like to apologize.
-Remember how we denigrated your cardiovascular health program for people with MS because it wasn't really double blinded and placebo controlled?
-Laughed at you for implying that MS might be a vascular disease?
+Remember how we denigrated your cardiovascular health program for people with MS because it wasn't placebo controlled?
+We laughed at you for implying that MS might be a vascular disease?
 You had the audacity to suggest that people with Multiple Sclerosis would live longer, healthier lives by limiting saturated and trans fats, eating more fruits and vegetables, removing processed foods and exercising, and you had published research to back up your claims.

-Here's what we said to the NY Times about programs like your "diet and whatever" in 2008:
+Here's what we said to the NY Times about programs like Dr. Swank's "diet and whatever" in 2008.
+We called it placebo.

 Patricia O’Looney, vice president for biomedical research at the Multiple Sclerosis Society, said in an interview: “There’s a strong placebo effect in MS. With any change a person makes — in diet or whatever — they’re likely to feel better because they’re taking some action.
 Eating less saturated fat and more fish oil is good for all of us.
 But we’d never suggest changing one’s diet in place of taking a therapy approved by the FDA.

 “Thus far, no researcher has been interested in taking this (nutrition for MS) on,” Dr. Kalb said.
 “The medications seemed to show more promise.”

 We have recommended expensive FDA approved chemotherapies and those promising immune ablating and modulating drugs, in the hopes of wiping out all the nasty, aberrent immune cells.
 We used double blind placebo controlled gold-standard science--not as easy to do for your "diet."